pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         not encrypted.
 Or if the key was encrypted but no password was supplied.

-    :raises UnsupportedAlgorithm: If the serialized key is of a type that is not supported by the backend or if the key is encrypted with a symmetric cipher that is not supported by the backend.
+    :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized key is of a type that is not supported by the backend or if the key is encrypted with a symmetric cipher that is not supported by the backend.